ghostandthemachine/sketchpad/Sketchpad-deliverables.md

 - ~~insofar as lein becomes a mainstay of clojure development, support will be needed for it as well~~

+- ~~Support for multiple REPLs (i.e. load code into the last focused REPL)~~

+- ~~Full editor capability in the REPL – highlighting, symbol completion, formatting, etc.~~

+- ~~Browsable/searchable REPL history~~

+	+ ~~Prior expressions accessible via standard command history (Ctrl-up/down, etc), as well as by clicking on expressions still shown in the REPL window~~

 - ~~Automatic generation and configuration of the classpath for local REPLs; this includes (almost certainly in this order!):~~

 	+ ~~all current-project source paths (this ensures that changes source files are loaded before same-named files or AOT&#8217;ed classfiles from the project&#8217;s artifact(s))~~